Multi-objective optimization for targeted self-assembly among competing polymorphs: Multi-objective optimization using active learning

 Identifying pair potentials that simultaneously maximize the finite-time yield and self-assembly rate requires an exhaustive search of the design space.
-In this section, we demonstrate that this goal can be achieved by performing machine-learning (ML) guided multi-objective optimization.
-Assuming that the functional form of the pair potential is given by \eqref{eq:pot}, we iteratively train and exploit a Gaussian process regression (GPR) Bayesian surrogate model~\cite{gpr_ref} to propose new design parameters, $\vec a$, for simulation.
-Then, by tracking the convergence of the GPR model, we are able to identify the Pareto front of pair potentials in the $Y^f$--$K$ plane.
-In what follows, we first describe the ML-guided optimization approach, and then present the results of our analysis for HC self-assembly at densities of $\rho=0.68$ and $\rho=0.53$.
+In this section, we demonstrate that this goal can be achieved by performing multi-objective optimization via active learning.
+To this end, we iteratively train Gaussian process regression (GPR) Bayesian surrogate models~\cite{gpr_ref} for the $Y^f$ and $K$ objectives, and then exploit these models to propose new design parameters for simulation.
+By tracking the convergence of the GPR models, we are able to identify representative pair potentials along the Pareto front in the $Y^f$--$K$ plane (\figref{fig:gpr_schematic}a).

-GPR surrogate models are useful for interpolating and extrapolating a scalar quantity within a high-dimensional vector space.
-In this work, we separately train two models for $Y^f$ and $K$ as a function of the design parameters, $\vec a$.
+GPR surrogate models are useful for interpolating and extrapolating scalar quantities within a high-dimensional design space.
 At points within the design space for which we have simulation data, we are able to specify the value and standard error of each objective precisely.
 The GPR models then assume that both objectives vary smoothly within the design space according to an empirically chosen kernel (see \appref{app:gpr}), making it possible to predict each objective and the associated uncertainty elsewhere in the design space.
-The choice of the kernel is crucial to the efficiency of the ML-guided optimization scheme, as it controls the predictive accuracy of the model when trained on sparse data, but does not affect the Pareto front that is ultimately obtained from the converged GPR models.
+The choice of the kernel is crucial to the efficiency of this ML-guided optimization scheme, as it controls the predictive accuracy of the GPR models when trained on sparse data, but does not affect the Pareto front that is ultimately obtained from the converged models.